tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

     - When **Execute as** is **User accessing the web app**, the values of **Who has access** are **Only myself** and **Anyone with Google account**.
 These are the same with **Only myself** and **Anyone** of the old IDE, respectively.

 In this report, I would like to introduce about the specification for Web Apps deployed by 5 situations.

+<a name="redeploy"></a>

+# Redeploying Web Apps without Changing URL of Web Apps for new IDE

+At March 15, 2021, one endpoint is created for one deployment.
+[Ref](https://developers.google.com/apps-script/releases/#march_15_2021) By this, when you redeploy "Web Apps", the endpoint is changed.
+Because the deployment ID is changed.
+It seems that this it the new specification.
+In this report, I would like to introduce the method for redeploying Web Apps without changing the URL of Web Apps for new IDE.

+The detail document can be seen at [https://gist.github.com/tanaikech/ebf92d8f427d02d53989d6c3464a9c43](https://gist.github.com/tanaikech/ebf92d8f427d02d53989d6c3464a9c43).

 <a name="situationsforwebapps"></a>